 Frequently Asked Questions (FAQs)

 Where do you work?
+Do you have a clinic room?

 What ages do you work with?

-What can an Occupational Therapist (O.T) do to help my child?
+What can an Occupational Therapist (OT) do to help my child?

 We offer a highly individual approach to working with every child.
 We can begin by looking at your child's developmental history, medical conditions, behaviour, and their coping strategies in their day-to-day life.
 Together we can identify areas of difficulty and set some specific and measurable goals to get started.
 Our therapeutic approach is to first form a positive relationship with the child, and utilise their strengths and interests to engage them in building skills and confidence.